dpc10ster/RJafroc/cran-comments.md

 Ubuntu Linux 20.04.1 LTS, R-release, GCC                    NOTE (file size is 5.8Mb) Debian Linux, R-devel, GCC ASAN/UBSAN                       NOTE* (see below)

-`*` PREPERROR: dependency ‘openxlsx’ not available, it appears one of the packages that my package depends on is not present on this platform.
+`*` PREPERROR: dependency ‘openxlsx’ not available; it appears one of the packages that my package depends on is not available on this platform.

 ## Summary of checks in other environments implemented on `rhub`